-Local education agencies and postsecondary institutions should offer a program of study that:

-A. incorporates challenging State academic standards;
+Local education agencies and postsecondary institutions should offer a program of study that: incorporates challenging State academic standards;

-- B. addresses both academic and technical knowledge and skills, including employability skills; - C. is aligned with the needs of industries in the economy of the State, region, Tribal community, or local area; - D. progresses in specificity (beginning with all aspects of an industry or career cluster and leading to more occupation-specific instruction); - E. has multiple entry and exit points incorporating credentialing, culminating in attaining a recognized postsecondary credential.
+- A. addresses both academic and technical knowledge and skills, including employability skills: - B. is aligned with the needs of industries in the economy of the State, region, Tribal community, or local area; - C. progresses in specificity (beginning with all aspects of an industry or career cluster and leading to more occupation-specific instruction); - D. has multiple entry and exit points incorporating credentialing, culminating in attaining a recognized postsecondary credential.

-(Perkins Collaborative Resource Network)
+(Source: Perkins Collaborative Resource Network https://cte.ed.gov/)